mnm89/social-media-plateform/readme.md

 ## Tech Stack

-    Node.js for backend services, React/Next.js for the frontend, RabbitMQ/Kafka for event streaming, and Redis/Postgres for data
+    Node.js for backend services, React/Next.js for the frontend, RabbitMQ for event streaming, Redis/Postgres for data, and Keycloak for authentication

 ## Features